imini-app/multiple-player-colyseus-matter-phaser/README.md

 git clone https://github.com/imini-app/multiple-player-colyseus-matter-phaser
 ```

-Next, open the repo and install the repo
+Next, open the repo and install the repo:
 ```
 cd multiple-player-colyseus-matter-phaser
 npm install
 ```

-Run the repo in your bro
+Run the repo in your browser:
 ```
 npm run start
 ```